Some finiteness results for groups of automorphisms of manifolds: Homologically and homotopically finite type spaces

 \begin{lemma} Let $E \to B$ be a Serre fibration with fiber $F$ and section $s \colon B \to E$.
 Suppose that $B$ is a path-connected finite CW-complex, $A \subset B$ is a non-empty subcomplex of $B$, and each component of $F$ has finitely generated homotopy groups.
 Then each component of $\Gamma(E,B;A)$ has finitely generated homotopy groups.
+The condition that $A \neq \varnothing$ can be dropped if $\pi_1$ of each component of $F$ is finite or abelian, or $F$ has finitely many components.\end{lemma}